girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Transition_And_Transformation/Transitions.md

 # CSS Transitions:
 ![transitions-animations](https://user-images.githubusercontent.com/70155541/134525113-dcad46fa-31df-4312-ba5a-ebc7a1466a7d.gif)

+## What is a Transition?
+And whats the difference between an Animation and a Transition?<br>
 CSS transitions allows one to change values of a property smoothly, over a given time duration.
+All transitions need a trigger to start Eg. A mouse hover or click.
+Whereas Animations start as soon as the web page is loaded and can run for an infinite amount of time.

+## Transition Methods <br>

 Following are the methods in css transitions:
 * transition